bdjeffyp/ra-guides/ps2/final-fantasy-xii-izjs/guide.md

 **A Morbid Urn** (Items?): After getting your reward for the Trickster hunt, sell the Deimos Clay, as well as Phobos Glaze (from Gil Snapper) and Horakhty's Flame (from Orthros) if you haven't already.
 This unlocks the Morbid Urn in the bazaar.
 When you purchase it for 250,000 gil, you'll get the Canopic Urn and this achievement.
 This is ideal to get as soon as you can because enemies will now potentially drop the valuable Arcana loot.

+**Collector** (Sky Pirate's Den): I unlocked this at the same time that I bought the Canopic Urn in the bazaar, since that is the trigger for the Mimic statue to appear there.
+The achievement states that you have to check the Den itself for the memory to update but it unlocked immediately upon buying the item so maybe they fixed something that doesn't require the player to check the Sky Pirate's Den first?

+**Spendthrift** (Sky Pirate's Den): Purchasing the Canopic Jar also pushed me over the 1 million gil spent requirement to unlock Gurdy's statue in the Sky Pirate's Den.
+As with other milestone achievements, mileage will vary on when this will unlock but it seems that the typical experience is that it happens around the time that people buy the Canopic Jar if they have been spending money to buy equipment.
+This will certainly unlock over the course of casual play without any sort of grind to make it happen.

 **Antlion Infestation** (Hunts): Once you reach Lhusu Mines - Site 9, you'll start to see Killer Mantis enemies.
 Libra will tell you that they are weak to wind, which gives you a hint on how to proceed with the upcoming battle.
 After working your way near the far west side of the zone, buff up your team.
 Set up gambits on a black mage to use Aeroga and ensure they have Faith on them.
 A good idea maybe to even have the black mage target the lowest HP enemies with Aeroga.
 This is because Antlion will consume the Killer Mantises with the Cannibalize skill, which increases its health and level.
 So focus on taking out the Killer Mantises first!
 If the first wave of Aeroga doesn't remove the fodder, a follow up with Quickening can help to eliminate them all afterword.
 After cleaning out Site 9 of its treasures, such as the Expose technick near where the Antlion was, return to Bhujerba - The Staras Residence for the reward.
 As for where the Site 11 key went...
 You'll find that at Phon Coast - Hunters' Camp.

 **Get My Stuff Back** (Hunts): Upon entering Cerobi Steppe - Northsward, the viera wayfarer who wanted you to do this hunt joins you.
 No enemies will be in the area other than the mark in the northeast section of the zone.
 If you have Silence and Blind available, these can be helpful.
 Vyraal likes to use Immobilize and then run off to heal.
 If you don't have Silence, equip some Black Belts to ensure at least one character can chase the mark.
 Slow is also useful, but not as necessary.
 Keep it up until around 10% HP, when it will put up a barrier that makes it immune to magic.
 A fairly simple fight with a good physical offense and healing/buff gambits.
 Quickenings may not even be necessary.
 For some reason, the viera tell you to meet her at the bar in Balfonheim rather than reward you upon victory, so go back to claim your reward.